ROCK AND DUNGENESS CRAB FISHING

 Rock Crab Bait

 Rock Crabs are scavengers, and they will eat pretty much anything.
-One of the best baits for catching
+One of the best baits for catching rock

-your local grocery store.
-Another good rock crab bait is fish party you can buy or save throughout the
+store.
+Another good rock crab bait is fish party you can buy or save throughout the year when you clean your

-year when you clean your fish like the fish heads, tails, and even the fish carcass.
-Make sure to check the
+fish like the fish heads, tails, and even the fish carcass.
+Make sure to check the most updated version of the

 •